David Mullich: Career

-While participating in a game design panel at the Computer Game Developer's Conference, Mullich met Jon Van Caneghem, founder of veteran game developer New World Computing.
-Van Caneghem hired Mullich in 1997 to lead the thirty-person development team for Heroes of Might and Magic.
-Mullich ran the team behind the best-selling strategy game franchise for five years, including the development of Heroes of Might and Magic III, named by video gamer magazine in 2005 as the 25th best game of all time.

-With the financial demise of parent company The 3DO Company, Mullich left New World for software publishing giant Activision to produce Star Trek themed real-time strategy games and the Vampire: The Masquerade – Bloodlines role-playing game based upon the Half-Life 2 engine.
+While participating in a game design panel at the Computer Game Developer's Conference, Mullich met Jon Van Caneghem, founder of game developer New World Computing.
+Van Caneghem hired Mullich in 1997 to lead the Heroes of Might and Magic III development team.
+Mullich led the team through Heroes of Might and Magic IV.
+The hero Sir Mullich in Heroes of Might and Magic III: Armageddon's Blade is named after him.
+With the financial demise of parent company The 3DO Company, Mullich left New World for software publisher Activision, where he worked on Vampire: The Masquerade – Bloodlines, a role-playing game based upon the Source engine.
 When his contract with Activision concluded, Mullich was hired by fellow Cyberdreams alumni Jamie Ottilie to be the development director of his mobile game publishing start-up, Abandon Mobile.

 During the filming of Peter Jackson's The Lord of the Rings film trilogy, Mullich was a well-known member of the J.R.R.
 Tolkien on-line fan community, being a news reporter and film messageboard moderator for the website Tolkien Online and, under the pseudonym Ancalagon The Black, publisher of "The Complete List of Film Changes", documenting the differences between the films and the books.

-The hero Sir Mullich in Heroes of Might and Magic III: Armageddon's Blade is named after him.